How do tropical cyclones get their names?

-Tropical cyclones are named to help with communication about these dangerous storms.
-Names also raise the profile of the cyclone, heightening public awareness and reducing confusion if multiple cyclones occur at the same time.
+Tropical cyclones are given names to help with communication about these dangerous storms.
+Names also raise the profile of the cyclone, increasing people's awareness and reducing confusion if multiple cyclones occur at the same time.
 So, how do cyclones get their names?

 AskBOM video: How do tropical cyclones get their names?

-If a cyclone severely impacts the coast, resulting in significant damage and potentially loss of life (e.g. Larry in 2006 and Tracy in 1974), its name is permanently retired from the list and replaced with another of the same gender and first letter.
+If a cyclone severely affects the coast, causing significant damage and potentially loss of life its name is permanently retired from the list and replaced with another of the same gender and first letter.
 Two examples are Larry in 2006 and Tracy in 1974.
 It can take over ten years from the time a name is put on the list to when it is first used to name a cyclone.

 The Australian legacy

 Clement Wragge circa 1900.
 Image from the Bureau's archives.

-Since the late nineteenth century, tropical cyclones have been receiving names thanks to a colourful and memorable character of early Australian meteorology—Clement Wragge.
+Since the late nineteenth century, tropical cyclones have received names thanks to a colourful and memorable character of early Australian meteorology – Clement Wragge.
 Nicknamed 'Inclement', Wragge left the UK for Australia in 1883, and played an important part in the history of Australian meteorology.
 He started Queensland’s Central Weather Bureau in 1887, where he was chief meteorologist until 1902.
 Wragge initiated the naming of weather systems, choosing names ranging from mythological creatures to politicians who annoyed him.

-Always included in the historical accounts of naming storm systems, Wragge influenced the naming of powerful weather systems worldwide—from hurricanes to tropical cyclones.
-The convention of naming Australian tropical cyclones began in 1964 with Bessie, which formed on 6 January 1964 in Western Australia, and was the first Australian cyclone to be officially named.
+Always included in the historical accounts of naming storm systems, Wragge influenced the naming of powerful weather systems worldwide – from hurricanes to tropical cyclones.
+The convention of naming Australian tropical cyclones began in 1964 with Bessie, which formed on 6 January 1964 in Western Australia.
+It was the first Australian cyclone to be officially named.
 Female names were used exclusively until 1979.